 The most immediate problem associated with mismatch concerns its effect on productivity.
 The literature studying this effect looks at existing matches of workers and jobs and tries to determine the extent to which workers have adequate skills to perform their jobs.
-This issue has two sides.
-Over- or under-qualification (also called vertical mismatch) occurs when workers have the right type of skills, but are too skilledor not skilled enough.
+This issue has two sides: Over- or under-qualification (also called vertical mismatch) occurs when workers have the right type of skills, but are too skilled or not skilled enough.
 Think of, in the over-skilled category, a linguist teaching a Spanish class, or, in the under-skilled category, a mechanic working as an engineer.
-Horizontal mismatch (also called field-of-study mismatch) occurs when workers do not have the type of skills required by the job, but they have other skills at a similar level—such as a biology teacher taking over physics classes in a school that fails to recruit a physics teacher.
+Horizontal mismatch (also called field-of-study mismatch) occurs when workers do not have the type of skills required by the job, but they have other skills at a similar level—such as a biology teacher taking over physics classes.

 The early literature on mismatch used self-reported data generated from workers’ responses to questions about whether they felt under- or over-qualified for their job.
 A limitation of this approach is that self-reported questions capture workers’ under- or over-confidence at the same time as potential mismatch.
-Beginning in 2011, the OECD’s Programme for the International Assessment of Adult Competencies (PIAAC) began its Survey of Adult Skills, an assessment designed to provide representative data on workers’ skills.
+Beginning in 2011, the OECD’s Program for the International Assessment of Adult Competencies (PIAAC) began its Survey of Adult Skills, an assessment designed to provide representative data on workers’ skills.
 The survey delivered an innovation by producing data involving skill proficiencies that are assessed, rather than self-declared.
-Thus far, the data include skill measurements of 250,000 individuals in 33 countries.
+As of 2019, the data include skill measurements of 250,000 individuals in 39 countries.

-The official OECD measure was introduced by a group of researchers in 2013 .
-The approach combines declarative measures of job qualification with objective measures of skill proficiency.
-For each occupation and country included in the PIAAC data, the authors determine a range of skill proficiencies based on the minimum and maximum proficiencies of workers who have defined themselves as being well-matched to their positions.
-A worker is defined as over-skilled if their skill proficiency is higher than this maximum, under-skilled when their skill proficiency is lower than theminimum.
-The authors find that 86% of workers are well-matched, 4% are under-skilled, and 10% are over-skilled.
-Another study using PIAAC data shows that there is a negative correlation between this measure of mismatch and labor productivity at the industry level: industries where there are more under-qualified or over-skilled workers exhibit lower levels of labor productivity .
+For each occupation and country included in the PIAAC data, researchers determine a range of skill proficiencies based on the minimum and maximum proficiencies of workers who have defined themselves as being well-matched to their positions.
+A worker is defined as over-skilled if their skill proficiency is higher than this maximum, under-skilled when their skill proficiency is lower than the minimum.
+In the latest report from 2019, the OCED researchers find that about 35% of workers in OECD countries are mismatched by qualifications, in which 22% are over-qualified, and 12% are under-qualified .

 Job seekers and vacancies: Skills mismatch and unemployment